Confused about Castor Oil vs. Olive Oil for good health? This comparative guide will help you make an informed choice!

 |Hair efficiency||90/100||95/100||This is a close one!
-Olive oil is great for hair, but castor oil has the better reputation for thickening and lengthening your locks.|
+Olive oil is great for hair, but castor oil has a better reputation for thickening and lengthening your locks.|

-|Skin efficiency||85/100||90/100||Both castor oil and olive oil moisturize and exfoliate skin, however, castor oil is better known for its antibacterial and antifungal properties, giving it a slight lead in the area of skin efficiency.|
+|Skin efficiency||85/100||90/100||Both castor oil and olive oil moisturize and exfoliate skin.
+However, castor oil is better known for its antibacterial and antifungal properties, giving it a slight lead in the area of skin efficiency.|

 |General efficiency||90/100||85/100||Both oils are excellent in terms of cosmetic use.
 Olive oil gets the slight lead because its internal benefits are on par with its external benefits.|

-|Texture||80/100||75/100||The texture of olive oil is nicer, but very greasy.
+|Texture||80/100||75/100||The texture of olive oil is nicer but very greasy.
 Castor oil is known for its thick texture, which some find unpleasant.|

-|Odor||80/100||70/100||Olive oil wins this round as some people find the odor of castor oil offensive.
-The scent of both oils can be improved by the addition of essential oils, like lavender.|
+|Odor||80/100||70/100||Olive oil wins this round, as some people find the odor of castor oil offensive.
+Adding essential oils, like lavender, can improve the scent of both oils.|

 |Easy to apply||85/100||75/100||Olive oil goes on smoother and is easier to apply.
 It is less viscous than castor oil, though it can be quite greasy.|